 ← SWIPE →

 Washing machines are easily recyclable and many online retailers will take your old machine away for a small fee.
 Well worth checking out – before you buy.
-Some local councils will pickup old appliances for recycling too.
-If not, taking them to your local recycling centre is the only option, which okay if you’ve muscle power and access to a van!
+Some local councils will pick up old appliances for recycling too.
+If not, taking them to your local recycling centre is the only option, which is okay if you’ve muscle power and access to a van!

 What does it cost to get out a washing machine engineer?

-It’s not cheap!
-I recently went through this process after our machine gave-up.
+It was not cheap!
+I recently went through this process after our machine gave up.
 The callout fee was not far shy of £100 and we had to wait 5 days for him to turn up.
-Then it took about 10 minutes for him to say it was worn-out and had a damaged drum.
+Then it took about 10 minutes for him to say it was worn out and had a damaged drum.
 This was a ten-year-old premium German model.
 They did offer a reasonable discount if we bought a replacement machine from them if we presented the callout bill at their shop.
 Previously we’ve used an independent engineer who charged a £60 callout fee to fix our dishwasher; unfortunately I’d lost his number!

 How to choose a washing machine?
 Drum size and features

-Higher spin speed is handy too, as this will reduce the drying time and save energy if your have to use a tumble dryer.
-Best to check the recommendation of clothing manufacturer when washing, as high spin speeds can damage more delicate fabrics.
+Higher spin speed is handy too, as this will reduce the drying time and save energy if you have to use a tumble dryer.
+Best to check the recommendation of the clothing manufacturer when washing, as high spin speeds can damage more delicate fabrics.

-Warranties and guarantees – these are a great indication of the manufactures life expectancy.
-Most machines will a have a one-year warranty, with many offering 3, 5, 8 and even 10 year warranties as the top of the market.
+Warranties and guarantees – are a great indication of the manufactures life expectancy.
+Most machines will a have a one-year warranty, with many offering 3, 5, 8 and even 10-year warranties as to the top of the market.

-Smart appliances are starting to appear with ever increasing features.
-Okay it maybe handy to be able to control your machine from you mobile, however if you’ve forgotten to fill it up that’s not much good.
-Doing your washing when tariffs are cheaper, say at night, maybe beneficial if you’re on Economy 7.
+Smart appliances are starting to appear with ever-increasing features.
+Okay, it may be handy to be able to control your machine from your mobile, however, if you’ve forgotten to fill it up that’s not much good.
+Doing your washing when tariffs are cheaper, say at night, may be beneficial if you’re on Economy 7.
 However, all these features will add to the purchase price and you may never use them.
-One area that smart appliances will be developing is the ability to remotely self diagnose faults.
+One area that smart appliances will be developing is the ability to remotely self-diagnose faults.
 This could be a great feature that would prevent any downtime of your appliances in the future.

 Appliances – Offers, deals, cash back, best buys and revues

 Owners and user reviews can be very persuasive reading, and confusing at times.
 The real issues with these reviews are that the purchaser is only comparing his/her purchase with their previous machine.
 They haven’t gone out and bought ten washing machines and then chosen the one that performs best.
-‘Yes’ their new washing machine maybe miles better than there old one, purely due to the ever-increasing improvement in technology and manufacturing.
-Expert reviews are probably a better indication of what’s a best to buy, even though they can only test a very small amount of the products that are in the shops.
+‘Yes,’ their new washing machine may be miles better than their old one, purely due to the ever-increasing improvement in technology and manufacturing.
+Expert reviews are probably a better indication of what’s best to buy, even though they can only test a very small amount of the products that are in the shops.